 Non-controlling interests represent the equity in subsidiaries not attributable, directly or indirectly, to the Company.
 Non-controlling interests are presented in the consolidated statement of financial position and consolidated statement of changes in equity within equity.
-Non- controlling interests are presented in the consolidated income statement and consolidated statement of comprehensive income as an allocation of profit or loss and total comprehensive income for the year between the non-controlling interests and owners of the Company.
+Non-controlling interests are presented in the consolidated statement of profit or loss and consolidated statement of comprehensive income as an allocation of profit or loss and total comprehensive income for the year between the non-controlling interests and owners of the Company.